 If students have a medical or religious exemption status for vaccines, please make sure the exemption is documented in the SBC student health records.

 Athletes, education and pre-health majors may require annual screenings or additional immunizations.

-Due to potential seasonal vaccine shortages, we recommend that students receive their vaccinations from a local physician’s office or health department prior to arriving on campus.
+We recommend that students receive their vaccinations from a local physician’s office or health department prior to arriving on campus.